CleanCut/rusty_engine/tutorial/src/65-sprite-collider.md

 }
 ```

+### Colliders

+Colliders are convex polygons that are used to detect if a collision has occurred between two sprites.
+Colliders will be rendered as polygons with white lines on the screen if `Engine.show_colliders` is set to `true`.

+Colliders are stored in files with the same filename and path as the image file the sprite uses, but with a `.collider` extension.
+If a valid collider file exists, it will be loaded automatically.

 ### Creating colliders

-All of the sprite presets in the game already have colliders, so you don't need to worry about creating any of them.
+All of the sprite presets in the game already have colliders, so you only have to set the `collision` field to true for sprite presets.

+If you create a new sprite using your own image, and you want it to produce `CollisionEvent`s, then you need to create a collider for that sprite.

-Creating colliders for custom sprites from scratch can be quite difficult, so there is an "example" program called `collider` that you can run to create the collider by clicking around a sprite!
-Clone the [`rusty_engine`](https://github.com/CleanCut/rusty_engine/) repository, place your image file in the `assets/sprite` directory (let's call it `db.png`), and then run:
+Creating colliders from scratch is quite tedius, so there is an "example" program called `collider` that you can use to create a collider!
+To run `collider`, clone the [`rusty_engine`](https://github.com/CleanCut/rusty_engine/) repository, place your image file in the `assets/sprite` directory (let's call it `db.png`), and then run:

 ```text
 $ cargo run --release --example collider assets/sprite/db.png